 There are two types of notice that can be used, as set out in the Housing Act 1988, and which one to use depends on whether the tenancy agreement with the tenant is still within its initial fixed term period or not.

-The notice can be used to evict the tenants for a range of reasons, such as non-payment of rent, anti-social behaviour or breach of other obligations contained in the tenancy agreement (such as an obligation to maintain the property in a good condition).
+The section 8 notice can be used to evict the tenants for a range of reasons, such as non-payment of rent, anti-social behaviour or breach of other obligations contained in the tenancy agreement (such as an obligation to maintain the property in a good condition).
+You have to have a proper reason though.

 Technically, the notice is a notice to end the tenancy for a prescribed reason (rather than an eviction notice, but that is what people commonly call it) and, if the tenants do not then leave voluntarily, a court order requiring them to vacate the property can then be applied for.